pilif42/springBootRestfulService/README.md

 - TODO:
+    - make 'api' a module in IntelliJ and run the TheApp
+    - add some Cucumber tests
     - add Spring JPA:
            - add @GeneratedValue(strategy=GenerationType.AUTO) to id on Customer
            - replace findById with findOne in CustomerRepository